Genevive-Mbesi/ArtHub_Ke/README.md

 # MbesiArt
 ## Wall Art Heart

-Welcome to Wall Art Heart - Your Destination for Customized Framed Art!
+### Product Catalogue

 ## Overview

-Wall Art Heart is an online art business dedicated to providing beautiful and affordable customized framed art pieces that speak to the heart.
-Our website is built with React and styled with Tailwind CSS to ensure a seamless and visually appealing experience for our customers.
+Wall Art Heart is Product Catalogue for an online art business.
+This website is built on React and styled with Tailwind CSS to ensure a seamless and visually appealing experience for our customers.

 ## Features